Wednesday, May 23, 2018–

 What is different now from five years ago?
-Simply put, the Internet of Thing (IoT) has entered the picture.
+Simply put, the Internet of Things (IoT) has entered the picture.

-IoT is one of the spokes to the technology hub that is driving the fourth wheel of Industrial revolution.
+IoT is one of the spokes to the technology hub that is driving the fourth wheel of the Industrial revolution.
 It revolves around machine-to-machine and man-to-machine communication.
-It is built on cloud computing and networks of data gathering sensors; it is a virtual connection.
+It is built on cloud computing and networks of data-gathering sensors; it is a virtual connection.
 It comes up with operational visibility to make instant and effective decisions to boost quality and to optimize time and money.

 According to a report by McKinsey, IoT's economic impact will increase to $11 trillion a year by 2025.
 In addition, IoT devices are projected to increase to 20-40 billion devices by 2020.

-In the age of the IoT, however, connected devices can generate real time data from diverse data types and in a huge volume.
-Thus these devices can communicate with each other in an ecosystem.
-These interactions can be recorded and analysed through advanced analytics capabilities to generate extremely valuable insights.
+In the age of the IoT, however, connected devices can generate real-time data from diverse data types and in a huge volume.
+Thus, these devices can communicate with each other in an ecosystem.
+These interactions can be recorded and analyzed through advanced analytics capabilities to generate extremely valuable insights.